ut-parla/Parla.py/benchmarks/qr_factorization/README.md

 	- Tests Dask's blocked version for CPUs, `dask.linalg.qr()`

 #### Other Files
+- `testing_dgeqrf_mgpu.cpp` and `orig.testing_dgeqrf_mgpu.cpp`
+	- I needed some place to store my Magma testing files, so they're here.
+The first is my version, the second is the original version.
 - `qr_simple_blocked.py`
 	- Original proof of concept for blocked implementation.
 Doesn't actually parallelize over blocks.
 Not used for testing.
 - `qr_parla_maybe_segfault.py`